ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

+$\,$

 ## Sober spaces
  {#SoberSpaces}

+While the original formulation of the [[separation axioms]] $T_n$ from def. \ref{HausdorffTopologicalSpace} and def. \ref{NormalSpace}
+clearly does follow some kind of pattern, its equivalent reformulation in terms of closure conditions in prop. \ref{T0InTermsOfClosureOfPoints}, prop. \ref{T1InTermsOfTopologicalClosure}, prop \ref{T2InTermsOfClosedDiagonal}, prop. \ref{T3InTermsOfTopologicalClosures} and prop. \ref{T4InTermsOfTopologicalClosures} suggests rather different patterns.
+Therefore it is worthwhile to also consider separation-like axioms that are not among the original list.

-The alternative characterization of the $T_0$-condition in prop. \ref{T0InTermsOfClosureOfPoints}
+In partticular, the alternative characterization of the $T_0$-condition in prop. \ref{T0InTermsOfClosureOfPoints}
-immediately suggests the following strengthening, different from the $T_1$-condition:
+immediately suggests the following strengthening, different from the $T_1$-condition (see example \ref{T1AndSoberIncomparable} below):

 +-- {: .num_defn #Sober}
 ###### Definition